top of page

 The founder, Doug Mandel, in the GPNPN nursery.
 Photo © 2023 Doug Mandel CC-BY-NC 4.0

 A major influence on who I am came during a long-distance backpacking trek.
 When I was nineteen years old, between first and second year of college, my oldest brother and I hiked the proposed Pacific Northwest Trail from the Continental Divide, Glacier National Park to Cape Alava, Olympic National Park and the westernmost point of the contiguous United States, 800 miles in two months.
 There were four of us, then three, and then two who finished.
 By my count, we were the 6th and 7th people during the modern era to hike this proposed trail (1979).
-I took a year off after college to write a manuscript and hope to eventually publish it with comparisons of then and now.
+I took a year off after college to finish a manuscript, yet to be published.
+The idea of infusing comparisons between 1979 and now would provoke much thought and hopefully even more interest for the reader.
+I should make this a priority.

-My horticulture path started in earnest during fall 2003 when I enrolled in the newly offered Master Gardener class at Shasta Community College.
-I earned most of my Master Gardener volunteer hours at Turtle Bay Arboretum and Nursery and eventually served on the Turtle Bay Arboretum Council for many years.
-I also joined the Shasta Chapter of the California Native Plant Society, rose to a stint on the Executive Board, and showed our garden on the chapter’s 2015 garden tour.
-Also, in 2015 my brother and I joined a week-long immersion course in Yosemite and became University of California certified Naturalists.
-Given my privilege of lifelong experiential learning, I feel qualified enough to speak to the intersections between native plants, gardening, science, ecology, environment, climate, and culture and present a more encompassing view of the topic at hand.
+My horticulture path started in earnest during fall 2003 when I enrolled in the newly offered, after work Master Gardener class at Shasta Community College.
+After finishing the course I earned most of my Master Gardener volunteer hours, necessary to complete certification, at Turtle Bay Arboretum and Nursery and eventually served on the Turtle Bay Arboretum Council for many years.
+I also joined the Shasta Chapter of the California Native Plant Society, rose to a stint on the Executive Board, and showed our home garden on the chapter’s 2015 garden tour.
+Also, in 2015 my brother and I joined a week-long immersion course in Yosemite National Park and became University of California certified Naturalists.
+Given my privilege of lifelong experiential learning, I feel capable and compelled to address the intersections between native plants, gardening, science, ecology, environment, climate, and culture, ultimately presenting a more encompassing view of the topic at hand.

 Ghost Pine Native Plant Nursery, Redding, California